State and Local Policy Database

 Citywide Water Efficiency and Goals

 Sacramento provides rebates for water-efficient sprinkler systems, toilets, and clothes washers, and employs Water Wise conservation specialists to identify home and business water savings opportunities.
-Additionally, the Department of Utilities is in the process of upgrading the city’s meters to smart water meters.
-The Department of Utilities offers no-cost water leak assistance repair services and installation of water efficient fixtures to low-income homeowners through the Leak Free Sacramento Program.
+Additionally, the Department of Utilities (DOU) is in the process of upgrading the city’s meters to smart water meters.
+The DOU offers no-cost water leak assistance repair services and installation of water efficient fixtures to low-income homeowners through the Leak Free Sacramento Program.
 PG&E also offers rebates for high-efficiency commercial dishwashers.

 Water Plant Efficiency and Self-Generation